Black Friday Code: DIGEST35

 Modified citrus pectin may act as a natural chelating agent, helping to remove excess heavy metals from the body.
 Using MCP for heavy metal detoxification is appealing due to the fact that it may have fewer side effects and be less invasive than other types of chelation therapy.

-For example, although other chelating agents can effectively remove toxic metals (such as lead) from the body, they can also lower zinc levels, causing a deficiency, particularly in small children [2].
+For example, although other chelating agents can effectively remove toxic metals (such as lead) from the body, they can also lower zinc levels and eventually cause a deficiency, particularly in small children 2.

-But the loss of important minerals may not occur with use of modified citrus pectin, as evidenced by a recent study on urinary excretion of toxic elements in healthy individuals.
+But the loss of important minerals may not occur with use of modified citrus pectin, according to a study on urinary excretion of toxic elements in healthy individuals 3

-In this pilot study, 15 grams of MCP (this study used PectaSol by EcoNugenics Inc.) taken orally did not increase the loss of calcium, magnesium, zinc, selenium or iron.
-But it did decrease toxic arsenic, cadmium, and lead levels [3].
+In this pilot study, 15 grams of MCP (this study used the PectaSol® formulation from EcoNugenics® Inc.) taken orally did not increase the loss of calcium, magnesium, zinc, selenium, or iron.
+But it did decrease toxic arsenic, cadmium, and lead levels 3.

-There were also no negative side effects observed in a clinical trial involving children with lead toxicity in China.
-For three months, the hospitalized children between the ages of 5 and 12 were given 15 g of MCP in three divided doses a day [4].
+There were also no serious adverse effects observed in a clinical trial involving hospitalized children in China being treated for lead poisoning.
+The children, aged 5 to 12 years, received 15 g of MCP daily, in three divided doses, for three months 4.

-This was actually a large dose, so the fact that it was tolerated well by children is encouraging.
-The dose of MCP used in this study was equivalent to one scoop of Pectasol-C modified citrus pectin three-times daily for three months.
-(In our practice, we treat adults with one scoop twice daily for between 45 and 90 days, which we have found effective at lowering serum lead levels.)
+This was actually a large dose of MCP, so the fact that it was tolerated well by children is encouraging.
+The dose of MCP used in this study was equivalent to one scoop of PectaSol-C® modified citrus pectin three times, daily, for three months.
+In our practice, we treat adults with a lower dosage: one scoop, twice daily, for 45 to 90 days.
+We have found this amount effective at lowering serum lead levels as well.

 Slowing Heart Disease